Menu

 Originally published on 3rd April 2016

-Last updated on 27th February 2019
+Last updated on 15th May 2024

 You would think that finding a doctor who will listen to you and treat you like an individual, giving you the treatment best for you, would be pretty easy… but it’s not always.

-I’m going to tell you why you should embrace being your own health advocate, researching and learning lots about your thyroid condition, and why finding a doctor who will listen to you and treat you as an individual patient is hard to find, but invaluable.
+I’m going to tell you why you can embrace being your own health advocate, researching and learning lots about your thyroid condition, and why finding a doctor who will listen to you and treat you as an individual patient is hard to find, but invaluable.

 It Happens All Too Often